sameli/Cloud-Based-Online-Store/README.md

 # Online-Store
-This Project is an Online Store for Google App Engine.
+This Project is a cloud-based Online Store for Google App Engine.
 It utilizes GQL modeling API to access the database.

 ```
 Notes: